Mobile Number Portability

 Related Articles

-The information provided in this article is for informational purposes.
-In case of difficulty, contact your new operator's customer service.
+This article is informational and may be subject to regulatory updates.
+In case of difficulty, contact your new operator's customer service or the Mediateur des communications electroniques.

 CheckEverything.fr Editorial Team